Your guide to a calmer & happier holiday season with free Christmas planner printables!

-Lately, in the past ten years or so, the holidays just mean more work, a crazier schedule, and a few panic sessions in an aisle in Target thrown in for good measure.
+Lately, in the past ten years or so, the holidays just mean more work, a crazier schedule, and a few panic sessions inside Target thrown in for good measure.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

-Honestly, I’m tired of this, sick and tired of scrambling at the last minute, barely scraping by, ensuring that others enjoy themselves, but I’m just a hot holiday mess!
-To not experience the above-mentioned harbinger of holiday meltdown, we need a plan.
-We need Holiday Planners!
+Honestly, I’m tired of this, sick and tired of scrambling at the last minute, barely scraping by; I’m just a hot holiday mess!
+To sidestep the harbinger of holiday meltdown, we need a plan.
+We need a Christmas planner!

-I want to clarify that it’s more than just a holiday planner; it’s a way to set yourself up for success in every way to help you and your family have a calmer and smoother holiday.
-One filled with true holiday spirit and happiness, just like we used to when things were less complicated (aka when we were ten years old).
+I want to clarify that this more than just a holiday planner; it’s a way to set yourself up for success in every way to help you and your family have a calmer and smoother holiday.

 What are the four steps, you ask?
 It’s simple; you plan it out by…